List of Monsters, Inc. characters: Virginia Tuskmon

 Virginia Tuskmon (voiced by Jenifer Lewis) is Tylor's paternal grandmother who lives with him, her son Bernard, and daughter-in-law Millie in season 2.
 She loved living in the Creaky Oaks retirement home but believed she was kicked out for being too loud and opinionated.
 However, in "It's Coming From Inside the House!", she learns after calling the home that she wasn't kicked out due to her behavior.
 This leads to her son finally admitting that he could no longer afford to have her stay there and cover the family's rent at the same time, so he moved her back in with him to save the family's meager finances.

 Otis

 Otis (voiced by Bobs Gannaway) is Monsters, Inc.'s new receptionist after Celia gets promoted to floor supervisor by Mike.

 Gary Gibbs

-Gary Gibbs (voiced by Gabriel Iglesias) is Mike's dark-blue arch-nemesis who is talented at bowling.
+Gary Gibbs (voiced by Gabriel Iglesias) is a dark-blue monster, and Mike's polar opposite who is talented at bowling.